OrbenAmy/orbenamy_website/content/authors/admin/_index.md

 Multi-award-winning psychologist studying how digitalisation & social media use impact adolescent mental health.

 Leading the [Digital Mental Health Group](https://orben.group) at the MRC Cognition and Brain Sciences Unit, University of Cambridge.
-Fellow Elect of St. John's College.
+Fellow of St. John's College.